dolovnyak/http1.1-boost-asio-server/README.md

   * root `default: relative to the server root` - absolute path if it's start with "/", relative to the server root path in other cases. (for example if server root is /tmp/my_server/ and location root is html, full location root will be /tmp/my_server/html/)
   * autoindex `default: false` - on/off directory listing.
 Behave according to [intersected location fields rules](#intersected-location-fields-rules)
   * methods `default: no one` - array of available methods for this location.
 Other will forbidden.
-  * cgi_path - `default: empty (cgi off)` - path to cgi script which will be execute for this location.
+  * cgi_path - `default: none (cgi off)` - path to cgi script which will be execute for this location.
 Behave according to [intersected location fields rules](#intersected-location-fields-rules)
-  * upload_path `default: empty (uploading off)` - path to the directory where to upload files when a PUT request arrives.
+  * upload_path `default: none (uploading off)` - path to the directory where to upload files when a PUT request arrives.
 Behave according to [intersected location fields rules](#intersected-location-fields-rules)
-  * redirect - TODO
+  * return `default: none` - "http_error_code" or "http_redirect_code url". if url start with "/" it's local path and we need to construct correct url.
+In other case we consider that url is correct global url.
+Behave according to [intersected location fields rules](#intersected-location-fields-rules)

 ## Default server rules:
-TODO
+If several servers listen on the same port, then the first one in the config will be default.
+That means, that until the host header is processed (that is, until the entire request is read), the default server will be used and this will affect error pages.
+For example: we have default server A with error_page 404 /tmp/A/404.html and server B with error_page 404 /tmp/B/404.html.
+And in case if request invalid, like incorect header syntex or incorrect http version despite the fact that we requested the server B, we will get error_page from server A.

 ## Locations match rules:
 TODO

 ## Intersected location fields rules:
-TODO
+There are 4 location fields that cause different behavior and conflict with each other.
+It's `cgi_path`, `upload_path`, `return` and `autoindex`.
+For now we will never allow more than one of them to be enabled at the same time.

 ### Config example:
 ```